msantanavargas/ai/NeuralNetworks/README.md

    3.2 layer 2: .14 .15

-This is a python implementation
+This is a python implementation.

+The file nn-backpropagation-step-by-step.py is ste by step manual example